 Property and equipment are recorded at cost.
 Depreciation on property and equipment is computed using the straight-line method over the estimated useful lives of the assets, which range from two to ten years.
 Maintenance, repairs, and renewals, which neither materially add to the value of the assets nor appreciably prolong their lives, are charged to expense as incurred.
 Gains and losses from any dispositions of property and equipment are reflected in the consolidated statements of operations.

 Right of Use Leased Assets

 The Company determines at contract inception whether the arrangement is a lease based on its ability to control a physically distinct asset and determines the classification of the lease as either operating or finance under FASB ASC 842, Leases (“ASC 842”).
 For all leases, the Company combines all components of the lease including related nonlease components as a single component.
-Operating leases are reflected as operating right of use (“ROU”) assets and operating lease liabilities and finance leases are reflected as finance lease ROU assets and finance lease liabilities in the consolidated balance sheets.
+Operating leases are reflected as operating lease right of use (“ROU”) assets and operating lease liabilities and finance leases are reflected as finance lease ROU assets and finance lease liabilities in the consolidated balance sheets.

-Operating lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
-As the Company’s leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
+Lease ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
+As the Company’s operating leases do not provide an implicit rate, the Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 The Company estimates the incremental borrowing rate to reflect the profile of collateralized borrowing over the expected term of the leases based on the information available on the lease commencement date or for leases existing upon the date of initial adoption of ASC 842, the date of adoption.
 The implicit rates within the Company’s existing finance leases are determinable and therefore used to determine the present value of finance lease payments.